Tours and Events

 This tour showcases all donated benches on campus.
 Donor contributions provide sole support for Campus Arboretum educational and outreach programs, student training and research projects that promote awareness of sustainable land management and development.
 Donations also provide needed resources that support professional development and training of grounds personnel, provide for special preservation of existing trees, and expand tree collections and programs.

-Join a free guided tree tour!
+Join us for a free guided tree tour!

 Here are other ways to "visit", learn and be inspired.

-Virtual ToursWe have provided virtual tree tours here.
+Virtual Tours - We have provided virtual tree tours here.
 See photos and descriptions of plants from the comfort of your home!
 Learn more about the virtual tree tours here.

 Blooming Tours - The campus provides plants that bloom throughout all of the Sonoran desert's five seasons.
 Experience and learn about plants in bloom through this virtual tour.
-Learn more about the plants in bloom here
+Learn more about the plants in bloom here.

 Mobile Tours - You may also wish to take a self-guided tour using your mobile device.
 Learn more about mobile tree tours here.